See our Getting Started with Research guide for help picking a topic and composing a research question.

 How to Search: Use Keywords & Keep It Simple

+Once you have a research question, identify keywords and try a search.
 In academic databases, keywords give you the best search results.

 Instead of a long and wordy phrase such as "all the research that shows evidence to prove there's no life on the moon," use keywords such as "life on the moon" and research.